TJMasked/Azure-ELK-Project/README.md

   ***What is the advantage of a jump box?***

-  A jumb box is can either be a physical or virtual device which is highly secured and only used for administrative task, such as "remoting" into production servers, running of   scripts/mass software updates across, other automations, etc.
+  A jumb box can either be a physical or virtual device which is highly secured and only used for administrative task, such as "remoting" into production servers, running of   scripts/mass software updates across, other automations, etc.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the *network data* and system *logs*.